jnunyez/synchronization/README.md

 Clock Class: 6, LOCKED
 ```

-4. If we want to gather more timing information status, we authenticate via `register` to start consuming the gRPC timing-related services:
+4. If we want to gather more detailed timing information status and PTP,SyncE stats, we can authenticate via `register` to start consuming the gRPC timing-related services:

 ```console
 $ register 1 2 3 4 5